syncfusion-content/flutter-docs/Flutter/maps/markers.md

 ## Updating the existing markers

 You can update multiple markers at a same time by passing indices to the `updateMarkers` method in the `MapShapeLayerController`.
-The `markerBuilder` will be called again for the respective indices once when `updateMarkers` method is called.
+The `markerBuilder` will be called again for the respective indices once `updateMarkers` method is called.

 N> You can get the current markers count from `MapShapeLayerController.markersCount`.